asjadnaqvi/stata-schemepack/README.md

 * The dofile contains the script to test the code.
 * The graph folder contains the high resolution sample figures.

+Link to the Medium article that describes these schemes: [Stata graph schemes by The Stata Guide](https://medium.com/the-stata-guide/stata-schemes-5ef99d099585)

 ## How to use the schemes: